 - 1. STOP!
 Read the safety information on the previous page. - 2.
-Turn off all electric power to the appliance. - 3.
-Turn control knob clockwise to "OFF" position.
-(See Fig. 22b) - 4.
+Turn off all electric power to the appliance. - 4.
 Wait (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
 If you don't smell gas, go to the next step. - 5.
 Turn knob counterclockwise to the "PILOT" position.
 (See Fig. 23b) Depress control knob. - 6.
-With control knob depressed, push down on the ignitor button until the pilot lights.
+With control knob depressed, repeatedly push down the piezo ignitor until the pilot lights.
 The pilot is visible, centered below the main burner, behind the glass panel.
-(See Fig. 24) - 7.
+(See Fig. 24 on page 19) - Do not attempt to light the pilot by hand. - 7.
 Keep control depressed for (30) seconds after pilot lights.
 Release control knob.